cordell-stocker/CS.Resources/howto-setup-environment.md

 ## HowTo Install Git

-Git Bash can be used exactly like a linux terminal.
+On Windows, Git Bash can be used exactly like a linux terminal.

 In a folder/Desktop `right-click` -> `Git Bash Here`